-In August 2023, Eos Energy Enterprises announced a \$500 million expansion in a battery manufacturing facility in Pittsburgh, which is expected to create ~650 new jobs.
+• In August 2023, Eos Energy Enterprises announced a \$500 million expansion in a battery manufacturing facility in Pittsburgh, which is expected to create ~650 new jobs.
 The project is in the planning stage and expected to commence operations in 2026.
-Once operational, this facility would qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Electricity Investment Tax Credit (48E) will also help create a domestic market for Eos' zinc-based batteries, which will qualify for domestic content bonuses.

-How the Reconciliation Bill Would Impact Pennsylvania Manufacturing and Energy
+How the "Big, Beautiful Bill" Will Impact Pennsylvania Manufacturing and Energy

 - This project will help bring manufacturing jobs back to Pittsburgh, a city with a legacy of industrial excellence that was one of the first affected by deindustrialization.
 Between 1980 and 1983, the city lost roughly 95,000 manufacturing jobs. - Eos has committed to support STEM in local schools to prepare students for the economy of the future, as well as community investments in housing and the grid.
 The company has also made several other large investments in its manufacturing facilities, for a total of \$630 million invested and 975 jobs created in Pittsburgh. - As of May 2025, Vitro Architectural Glass, in partnership with First Solar, expanded its Cochranton plant to make glass for solar panels.
-The company announced a \$103 million investment in modernizing the facility that created 130 full-time jobs.
-The Clean Electricity Tax Credits (45Y, 48E) help create a domestic market for American-made solar panels. - After operating nonstop for over 50 years, the Cochranton glass plant had to shut down one of its production lines and lay off more than 100 workers as a result of the COVID-19 pandemic.
+The company announced a \$103 million investment in modernizing the facility that created 130 full-time jobs. - After operating nonstop for over 50 years, the Cochranton glass plant had to shut down one of its production lines and lay off more than 100 workers as a result of the COVID-19 pandemic.
 Pivoting to solar panels allowed Vitro to re-open the production line and replace lost jobs.
 Vitro is also revamping its Carlisle facility to make glass for solar panels, creating additional jobs, for a total investment of \$180 million in Pennsylvania. - In 2024, Johnson Controls announced that it would add 200 jobs to its Waynesboro manufacturing facility to support increased heat pump production.
-With a population of ~11,000 people, this investment represents a substantial number of good job opportunities for the residents of Waynesboro.
-This facility likely benefits from the Advanced Manufacturing Production Tax Credit (45X) - In 2022, JM Steel reopened the shuttered Bethlehem Steel Plant in Leetsdale, PA to manufacture components for solar panels.
-Last year, the facility doubled its production and added 60 jobs at the Leetsdale location, with a total of 500 Pennsylvanians employed by JM Steel's parent company.
-This facility qualifies for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Electricity Tax Credits (45Y, 48E) help create a domestic market for American-made solar panels. - The facility is already becoming an economic engine for the region, as the JM Steel factory sources around \$90 million of steel a year from suppliers in the Pittsburgh area.
+With a population of ~11,000 people, this investment represents a substantial number of good job opportunities for the residents of Waynesboro. - In 2022, JM Steel reopened the shuttered Bethlehem Steel Plant in Leetsdale, PA to manufacture components for solar panels.
+Last year, the facility doubled its production and added 60 jobs at the Leetsdale location, with a total of 500 Pennsylvanians employed by JM Steel's parent company. - The facility is already becoming an economic engine for the region, as the JM Steel factory sources around \$90 million of steel a year from suppliers in the Pittsburgh area.
 Their investment supporting the U.S. solar industry has exceeded \$100 million. - In 2024, the U.S. Department of Energy announced support for three projects to produce critical minerals from coal and coal byproducts.
 One of these is run by Tetra Tech Inc. in Clearfield County.
 Another is located in Georgia, but owned by Sharon, Pennsylvania-based company Winner Water Services Inc. This second project will recover rare earth elements from coal ash, which is plentiful in Pennsylvania.
-Critical minerals mining and processing qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) drives demand for critical minerals sourced in the U.S. Not only do these credits help make the existing Pennsylvania project viable, but they can support the development of a market for domestically produced critical minerals that because of these innovative techniques for extracting elements from coal will create jobs in coal communities.
+Not only did the 2022 tax credits help make the existing Pennsylvania project viable, but they can support the development of a market for domestically produced critical minerals that because of these innovative techniques for extracting elements from coal will create jobs in coal communities.

-What would the "Big, Beautiful Bill" mean for Pennsylvania's energy?
+What will the "Big, Beautiful Bill" mean for Pennsylvania's energy?